Classic Pumpkin Soup Recipe

 - 1 teaspoon fine sea salt

 - 1/8 teaspoon cayenne pepper

 - Preheat oven to 400°F with a rack in the center.

 - Split pumpkin in half and remove seeds with a large spoon.
 Brush pumpkin on cut surfaces with oil and place on a rimmed baking sheet, cut-side up.

 - Roast until completely tender and a knife or cake tester inserted near the stem meets little to no resistance, about 1 hour.
 Remove from oven and allow to cool.

 - When cool enough to handle, scoop out flesh into a medium bowl and discard skin.
 Set aside.

 - Remove pot oven from heat.
 Puree soup with immersion blender or carefully, in batches, in regular blender.
 For a smoother soup, strain through a fine-mesh strainer.
 Whisk in maple syrup and add cream.
-Season to taste with salt and pepper.
-Reheat gently and serve immediately.
+Season to taste with pepper, and it's ready to serve.

 If you prefer a thinner soup, add up to 8 cups stock (or feel free to adjust after blending).

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.